grinnell-cs/csc151-dh/_eboards/eboard07-2.md

 * You may use DrRacket, your notes, the Course Web site, and the Racket documentation.
 You may not use other people for help, nor may you search the Interweb.
+* Released Wednesday at 2:30 p.m., due Thursday at 10:30 p.m.
 * There are no mentor sessions on nights during the SoLA.
 * Sam will not generally answer questions on the SoLA (but will fix bugs).